Tomekmularczyk/react-state-sequencer/README.md

 > Warning: Can't call setState (or forceUpdate) on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.

 This happens when the component gets unmounted before the Promise resolves (e.g. when a user changes the route).
 Some function holds a reference to a "dead" component and tries to update it.
 This should be avoided.

+### Why?
+Because I love local state.
+Yes, that's my chance to express that I like to keep things local unless there is a clear benefit of doing otherwise.